English Grammar Rules |

 Have you ever paused mid-sentence because you weren’t sure if it’s “a umbrella” or “an umbrella”?

-Tiny words like A, An, and The may seem harmless — but they can seriously mess with your confidence if you don’t know how and when to use them.
+They may seem like tiny words, but they can seriously affect your confidence if you’re unsure how and when to use them.

 And here’s the truth: even fluent English speakers sometimes second-guess these little words.